pehyanbin/pehyanbin/README.md

-And also very little knowledge on :

-- Cybersecurity SY0-701
-- Artificial Intelligence
-- Blockchain
-- Encryption

 Currently Studying At : **INTI Subang x Swinburne University of Technology**
 Major : `Bachelor of Computer Science majoring in Cybersecurity`